martin-podlubny/electron/docs/api/native-image.md

 Returns `boolean` - Whether the image is a macOS [template image][template-image].

-#### `image.setTemplateImageRespectingColor(option)` _macOS_
+#### `image.setPseudoTemplateImagePreservingColor(option)` _macOS_

 * `option` boolean

-Marks the image as a macOS template image that respects colors.
+Marks the image as a pseudo-template image that preserves colors.
 Unlike the standard template image approach which converts the entire image to black+alpha, this method decomposes the image into:

-* **Colored parts** (any pixel that isn't pure black) - preserved with their original colors
+* **Colored parts** (pixels with luminance ≥ 2%) - preserved with their original colors
-* **Black+alpha parts** (pure black or near-black pixels) - rendered as a template image, automatically adapting to light/dark mode (black in light mode, white in dark mode)
+* **Pure black parts** (pixels with luminance < 2%) - rendered as a template image, automatically adapting to light/dark mode (black in light mode, white in dark mode)

+The decomposition uses proper sRGB luminance calculation (Rec.
+709), so "pure black" is determined by perceived brightness rather than raw RGB values.
+Only truly black pixels are inverted.

 This allows you to create tray icons that have both adaptive monochrome elements (that respond to system appearance) and fixed colored elements (that maintain their original colors).

 When enabled, the image is automatically converted to use this behavior.
 Setting to `false` reverts the image to normal (non-template) rendering.

-**Important:** This method is mutually exclusive with `setTemplateImage()`.
-Using one will override the behavior of the other:
+**Important:** This method is mutually exclusive with `setTemplateImage()`:
-- `setTemplateImageRespectingColor(true)` creates a composite image that manually handles template rendering
+- `setPseudoTemplateImagePreservingColor(true)` creates a composite image that manually handles template rendering and disables standard template mode
-- `setTemplateImage(true)` uses macOS's built-in template image rendering (all black+alpha)
+- `setTemplateImage(true)` uses macOS's built-in template image rendering (all black+alpha) and disables pseudo-template mode

 If you need standard template behavior, use `setTemplateImage()`.
 If you need template behavior that preserves colors, use this method.

 **Note:** This method is only supported on macOS.
 On other platforms, it has no effect.

+#### `image.isPseudoTemplateImagePreservingColor()` _macOS_

+Returns `boolean` - Whether the image is a pseudo-template image preserving colors.

 #### `image.crop(rect)`